-The SIP was last reviewed in June 2023, after the period covered by this Implementation Statement.
-In particular, the Trustees updated the SIP to reflect changes in the Scheme's investment strategy that were made during the Scheme year.
+The SIP was last reviewed in June 2023.
+The Trustees updated the SIP to reflect changes in the Scheme's investment strategy that were made during the previous Scheme year.

-Prior to this, the SIP had last been updated in September 2020 to take account of earlier changes that were previously made to the investment strategy prior to the period covered by this Implementation Statement.
+Prior to this, the SIP had last been updated in September 2020 to take account of earlier changes that were previously made to the investment strategy.

 The Trustees have a policy on financially material considerations relating to Environment, Social and Governance (ESG) issues, including the risk associated with the impact of climate change.
 In addition, the Trustees have a policy on the exercise of rights and engagement activities, and a policy on non-financial considerations.
-These policies are set out later in this Statement and are detailed in the Trustees' SIPs.
-The Trustees' policy on engagement and voting rights was updated in the SIP that came in to force after the year end, though the other policies did not change in the revised SIP.
+These policies are set out later in this Statement and are detailed in the Trustees' SIP.
+The Trustees' policy on engagement and voting rights was updated in the SIP that came in to force towards the start of the Scheme year, though the other policies did not change in the revised SIP.